 The moment you arrive in Bogota you will smile as it’s a city with tremendous energy and vibe.
-I was escorted around Bogota and its surroundings by Nadja Grote who runs the company AlternativeColumbia.com.
+I was escorted around Bogota and its surroundings in 2016 by Nadja Grote who runs the company AlternativeColumbia.com.

 Bogota is absolutely choked by traffic which can challenge any visitor’s patience.
 Before visiting, its best to decompress and just enjoy, paying no attention to the world’s worst city-wide traffic jam.